How Was Stonehenge Built?

 The original earthworks began in 3000 BCE when Stone Age builders used picks made from deer antlers to create a massive ditch, a bank, and fifty large holes now known as the Aubrey Holes.

-Early Stonehenge was a burial ground for the elite, whose bodies were interred over 200 years.
-Although many of them were cremated, the ashes still contain strontium isotopes, allowing researchers to conclude that many of the deceased actually lived for some time in Wales, more than 225 km (140 miles) away.
+Early Stonehenge was used as a burial ground for the elite for at least 200 years.
+Although many of the bodies were cremated, the ashes still contain strontium isotopes, allowing researchers to conclude that many of the deceased actually lived for some time in Wales, more than 225 km (140 miles) away.

 Phase II: The Bluestones - Added 4,500 Years Ago